Noeda/caramia/README.md

 [![Build Status](https://travis-ci.org/Noeda/caramia.svg?branch=master)](https://travis-ci.org/Noeda/caramia)

-This is an OpenGL bindings library for real-time graphics for Haskell, using OpenGL 3.3.
+This is a highish-level OpenGL bindings library for real-time graphics for Haskell, using OpenGL 3.3.

 Requirements: